-Make Trax, the youth voice of Safe Routes to School, provides a set of 8 lessons and support materials that can be used in the classroom or outside of school.
-The curriculum engages youth in Safe Routes to School planning to increase the number of students who walk, bicycle, or roll to school when the distance is reasonable and routes are safe.
+Make Trax is the youth voice of Safe Routes to School and provides a set of eight lessons and support materials that can be used to engage students in the SRTS planning process.
+The curriculum engages students in increasing the number of students who walk, bicycle, or roll to school when the distance is reasonable and routes are safe.
 Many factors influence student travel to and from school, and with Make Trax students undertake a research project to investigate some of these factors.
 Along the way, they learn problem-solving skills, develop recommendations for change, and present their ideas.

 - Promote student leadership and service learning.